mvitgpt/Mental-Arithmetic-Quiz/README.md

 + ## Difficulty Selection Level Page
   + The Level selection page displays the username and the purpose of the page at the top center.
+  + It display the social media icon at the top left of the page.
   + This page consists of three difficulty levels buttons, where user can choose which ever levels they which to test themself.
   + Each of the level a user choose takes user to the question page.
   + The page also feature the Home Button, which takes user back to home page if a user decided not to continue.